Passage de Vénus

 Passage de Vénus is a series of photographs of the transit of the planet Venus across the Sun on 9 December 1874.
 They were purportedly taken in Japan by the French astronomer Jules Janssen and Brazilian engineer Francisco Antônio de Almeida using Janssen's 'photographic revolver'.

-It is the oldest "film" listed on both IMDb and Letterboxd.

 A 2005 study of the surviving material concluded that all the extant plates made with the photographic revolver are practice plates shot with a model, and if any of the many plates successfully exposed during the eclipse have survived, their whereabouts are unknown.

 Subject of the photos – 1874 transit of Venus

 The 1874 transit of Venus, which took place on 9 December 1874 (01:49 to 06:26 UTC), was the first of the pair of transits of Venus that took place in the 19th century, with the second transit occurring eight years later in 1882.
 The previous pair of transits had taken place in 1761 and 1769, and the next pair would not take place until 2004 and 2012.
 As with previous transits, the 1874 transit would provide an opportunity for improved measurements and observations.
 Numerous expeditions were planned and sent out to observe the transit from locations around the globe, with several countries setting up official committees to organise the planning.